 Les Paul 100th Anniversary Chopper by Count’s Kustoms (Video)

-To celebrate one of the most storied men of the electric guitar, the Les Paul foundation has pulled out all the stops for the 100th birthday of the man that shaped music as we know it today.
+The Gibson Les Paul is, without a doubt, one of the greatest icons to ever grace modern music history.
+And as much as I appreciate the rumble of a performance twin with full race exhaust, it’s hard to rival what a vintage Les Paul Custom through a cranked Marshall JMP can produce (think Jimi Hendrix, AC/DC, Led Zeppelin!).To celebrate one of the most storied men of the electric guitar, the Les Paul foundation has pulled out all the stops for the 100th birthday of the man that shaped music as we know it today.
 One of the highlights is the Les Paul 100th Anniversary Commemorative Custom Chopper built by Count’s Kustoms, which is touring some of the Progressive International Motorcycle Shows (IMS).
 Count’s Kustoms has built choppers for many stars, including Ozzy Osbourne and Tommy Lee.